 Remove persons from danger and administer first aid at the EMT B level.

-Respond and safely drive assigned apparatus to and from emergencies, operated pumps, aerial ladders and other mechanical equipment as required.
+Respond and safely drive assigned apparatus to and from emergencies, operate pumps, aerial ladders and other mechanical equipment as required.

 Drive and operate motor-driven equipment under special instructions and limited conditions.